 The Neptunbrunnen

-One of the things I love about Schönbrunn is the scale of things.
+One of the things I love about Schönbrunn palace is the scale of things.

-The installation lies at one end of the beautiful landscaped gardens in front of the palace and dates back to the late 1770s and the “modernisation” of Schönbrunn under Empress Maria Theresa.
+The installation lies at one end of the beautiful landscaped area in front of the palace and dates back to the late 1770s and the “modernisation” of Schönbrunn under Empress Maria Theresa.

 A large basin of water sits under a huge stone fountain decorated with figures from Roman mythology.
 At the centre, Neptune stands with a god’s casual insouciance, leaning on his trident, and flaunting his not inconsiderable stomach muscles.

-The Neptune fountain operates from around April to mid-October, depending on the weather and maintenance requirements, with water flowing from 10am to 4pm (at the time of writing).
+The fountain operates from around April to mid-October, depending on the weather and maintenance requirements, with water flowing from 11am to 3pm (at the time of writing).

 If you visit, be sure to take either of the paths leading up the hill to either side of the pool.